Skip to content

 Plan it as one shape.
 A gallery wall works when the whole grouping reads as a single composition with even spacing — and falls apart when it's a scatter of mismatched frames.
 Treat the outer edges as if they were one large piece, and size that imaginary rectangle to the wall the same way you'd size a single canvas.

-How to get the size right
+How to Get the Size Right

 Scale is the single biggest reason a wall looks "off," so it's worth getting deliberate about.
 Three rules cover almost every living room: